WestRidgeSystems/jmisb/README.md

 ## About

-jMISB is an open source Java library implementing various [MISB](http://www.gwg.nga.mil/misb/ "MISB home page") standards.
+jmisb is an open source Java library implementing various [MISB](http://www.gwg.nga.mil/misb/ "MISB home page") standards.
 It leverages the excellent work by [bytedeco](https://github.com/bytedeco) on bringing video support to Java.
 Stay tuned here for updates, and please join us on [gitter](https://gitter.im/jmisb/community) if you need help or would like to participate!

-## Why jMISB?
+## Why jmisb?

 The Motion Imagery Standards Board, or MISB's mission is to develop and maintain standards for interoperability between motion imagery systems in use within the Department of Defense (DoD) and Intelligence Community (IC).

-The goal of the jMISB project is to provide an open implementation of these standards and allow government and industry to leverage them more easily and effectively.
-The jMISB project is not affiliated with, nor endorsed by MISB in any way.
+The goal of the jmisb project is to provide an open implementation of these standards and allow government and industry to leverage them more easily and effectively.
+The jmisb project is not affiliated with, nor endorsed by MISB in any way.

 ## Scope

 The MISB has been quite prolific in creation of new standards since its inception in 2000.
 As of April 2021, over four dozen standards are listed on its web site.
-While the scope of the jMISB project is to support as many of these standards as possible, the initial focus will be on those in most widespread use.
+While the scope of the jmisb project is to support as many of these standards as possible, the initial focus will be on those in most widespread use.